We're the UK's leading bowel cancer charity

 The science behind the project

 Cancer cells undergoing metastasis show certain physical changes to help them spread.
-Professor Edwards and her team will be looking at markers of these changes in bowel cancer samples, from patients with early stage disease and patients with metastasis.
+Professor Edwards and her team looked at markers of these changes in bowel cancer samples, from patients with early stage disease and patients with metastasis.

-They will be looking to see if even at the early stages of bowel cancer there are changes in these markers, and if there’s any pattern between this and the clinical outcomes of the patients who gave the samples.
-If there is, it could be used to predict which patients are at higher risk of metastasis.
+They were investigating if even at the early stages of bowel cancer there are changes in these markers, and if there’s any pattern between this and the clinical outcomes of the patients who gave the samples.

 What difference will this project make?

-Developing a clinical tool which can predict a patient's likelihood of their cancer spreading will support both patients and their clinicians when making decisions about the best therapy options, balancing side effects with treating the cancer.
+Developing a clinical tool which can predict a patient's likelihood of their cancer recurring will support both patients and their clinicians when making decisions about the best therapy options, such balancing side effects with treating the cancer, or how often to have check-ups.

-The study is being done on the sort of tissue samples that are taken in biopsies or surgery, so adding this extra test probably wouldn’t require anything else from patients.
+The study was done on the sort of tissue samples that are taken in biopsies or surgery, so adding this extra test probably wouldn’t require anything else from patients.

 Professor Joanne Edwards (left) and two scientists (centre and right) from her group standing and smiling in a lab